Bo Peep Bo Peep: Commercial performance

 "Bo Peep Bo Peep" debuted at 4 in its 3rd of release on the newly established Gaon Chart.
 The song won 5 weekly number one awards on KBS Music Bank and SBS Inkigayo.
 It sold more than 1,600,000 copies in 2010 in South Korea.
 Upon release, the music video debuted at No. 1 on GOMTV's Weekly chart and spent 4 weeks on the top spot.
 On January 4, 2010, It was reported that "Bo Peep Bo Peep" entered the platform's "Hall of Fame" making T-ara only the 6th group the achieve the feat.
 The song was also popular among middle schoolers in the country.

 The Japanese version debuted on Oricon's Daily Chart at No. 1 with 20,068 copies sold on the first day making them the first Korean girl group to achieve the number one spot and the third Korean group to reach the top three of the charts after MBLAQ's "Your Luv" and SHINee's "Replay".
 The single debuted at number one on Oricon's Weekly Chart with 49,712 copies sold and number one on Billboard Japan Hot 100, making them the first foreign group and also the first Korean girl group to debut at number one.
 It ended up at 97 on Oricon Yearly singles ranking and at 86 on Billboard Japan End-year chart.
 The single later received 3 certification from RIAJ, a shipment of over 100,000 copies in paid downloads and Full-length ringtone as well as shipments of over 100,000 physical copies.
 It also ended up on "2011 iTunes (Japan) Rewind" Top 100 singles of the year at 86.

+Mini Live tour

+Overview

+In 2011, T-ara kicked off a promotional tour for the Japanese single of Bo Peep Bo Peep, titled The Official Japan debut Mini Live, in four Japanese cities.
+It started in Tokyo on September 29, 2011, at Lazona Kawasaki Plaza.
+The event reportedly had a record-breaking 17,000 people in attendance.
+Over 40 domestic media outlets, as well as 120 reporters and broadcasters attended the showcase.
+The group later held an exclusive fan event after the concert for 2,500 people chosen in advance.
+The performance was followed by two performances in Nagoya and Osaka, on September 30, and October 1, respectively.
+Another performance was added in Fukuoka on the same day as the Osaka performance due to high demand.